jhucsf/spring2020/resources.md

-computer is running Windows or MacOS, and you would still like to do development on your own machine, one excellent option is to install [VirtualBox](https://www.virtualbox.org) on your computer, and then download the following Virtual Machine image:
+computer is running Windows or MacOS, and you would still like to do development on your own machine, one excellent option is to install [VirtualBox](https://www.virtualbox.org) on your computer, and then download one of the following Virtual Machine images:

 > [Ubuntu MATE 18.04 for CSF.ova](https://drive.google.com/file/d/13rsQzOWNvAW3AIIC6M-BcoNRDYgdwcYA/view?usp=sharing) (3.6 GB download: username `csf`, password `csf`)

+> [Lubuntu 18.04 for CSF.ova](https://drive.google.com/file/d/1ohKmrl7sH1P9zsPIUV6ZzkEukgATdH81/view?usp=sharing) (2.6 GB download: username `csf`, password `csf`)

+The second (Lubuntu) image is configured with a smaller virtual hard disk, and might work better if your disk space is limited.

-The above VM image has all of the software you will need to work on assignments in CSF, and it more or less exactly matches the environment used by Gradescope autograders.
-After you've downloaded it, use **File** → **Import Appliance** within VirtualBox, select the `.ova` file, wait for the import to complete, then you should be able to start and run the VM.
+The above VM images have all of the software you will need to work on assignments in CSF, and they more or less exactly match the environment used by Gradescope autograders.

+After you've downloaded one of the images above, use **File** → **Import Appliance** within VirtualBox, select the `.ova` file, wait for the import to complete, then you should be able to start and run the VM.
 Note that VirtualBox will require that your CPU's hardware virtualization features are enabled.